 I confess I have read Borderless Behavior Analytics – Who’s Inside?
 What’re They Doing? three times.
-I keep finding insights in this book that represent important resonant truths for me that has shaped my perspective on the evolving world of the vanishing security perimeter and what organizations are doing in response to face this challenge.
+I keep finding insights in this book that represent important resonant truths.
+They are shaping my perspective on the evolving world of the vanishing security perimeter.
+As well as what organizations are doing in response to face this challenge.

 In chapter five, Robert Rodriguez, Chairman and Founder of the Security Innovation Network™ (SINET), described a number of developments I found compelling.
 SINET is an international community builder whose mission is to advance innovation and enable global collaboration between the public and private sectors to defeat cybersecurity threats, so his observations are authoritative and insightful.